-The world's population is forecasted grow to 9.1 billion by 2050.
-Water demand will increase 55 percent from current levels, and 40 percent of the world's population is are at risk of suffering from water shortages*.
+According to forecasts, the world's population will grow to 9.1 billion by 2050, water demand will increase 55 percent from current levels, and 40 percent of the world's population is therefore expected to suffer water shortages**1.

 Water is used in painting and other car manufacturing processes.
-Therefore, it is imperative that we reduce the impact on the water environment to whatever degree possible.
+This makes it imperative to reduce the impact on the water environment, to whatever degree possible.

-Going forward, we will undertake measures that have a positive impact on local water environments, taking into consideration local communities and water-related issues.
+In the future, we will undertake measures that have a positive impact on local water environments, taking into consideration the local requests and water issues.

 Toyota's Water Environment Challenge and Water Risk